ameyadeokule/testimonials-grid-section/README.md

 ### Continued development

-Covert the design to use Material UI and/or TailwindCSS
+Covert the design to use Material UI and/or TailwindCSS and convert the project into ReactJS

 ### Useful resources